-After many delays, sabotage attempts, efforts to censor the book, and having endured intimidation tactics by school administration officials, the SFCC Pullman Campus Creative Writing Club is pleased to announce that this year’s anthology, Monsters, has finally been published.
+After many delays, efforts to censor the book, and enduring intimidation tactics by school administration officials, the SFCC Pullman Campus Creative Writing Club is pleased to announce that this year’s anthology, Monsters, has finally been published.

 Help support the club by coming to the Market Day Book Signing on Saturday, August 24, 2019.
 That day, students from the Creative Writing Club will be at BookPeople of Moscow from 10 AM to 1 PM, to meet with the public and sign copies of their book.
 Your anthology purchase directly supports those students who fought so hard for publication in the face of those who intended to silence them and ensures the club will be able to continue publishing in the future.

 If you are not able to attend the book signing, copies of the book can be purchased directly from the Pullman Campus at a reduced price.
 Otherwise, you can purchase both print and ebook editions on Amazon at: https://www.amazon.com/author/khalielawright